 Khuzdar is the capital of Khuzdar district in the central part of Baluchistan province, Pakistan.
-Khuzdar Balochistan is the third largest city of the province and is the 47th largest city in Pakistan by population as of 2017 census.
+Khuzdar Balochistan is the third largest city of the province and is the 47th largest city in Pakistan by population as of the 2017 census.

 History of Khuzdar Balochistan

 Khuzdar was the capital of the Brahui kingdom of Makran.

 It was part of the Jhalawan Kingdom in the early 17th Century but soon fell under the Khanate of Kalat, where it remained until a series of rebellions under Khudadad Khan (1857–1893).
 In 1896, after Khudadad’s death, Kalat’s authority was restored.
 Khuzdar was the capital and largest city of the province of Jhalawan Khanate of Kalat.

 Based on the treaty with Kalat, the British appointed a political agent in Khuzdar in 1903.
 British aid continued until 1947, after which the area was annexed to Pakistan and became a democracy.

 When the Balochistan States Union became the Kalat Division, Khuzdar was established as a divisional headquarters.
 The divisional administration of Pakistan ended in 2000.
 Khuzdar was re-established as a divisional headquarters in June 2009 by the Pakistan People’s Party government.